kubeflow/kubeflow/docs/gke/iap.md

 	done
 	echo BACKEND_ID=${BACKEND_ID}
  	```
+ 	  * Backends will also be listed in the annotation of the ingress controller and will contain node port in the name.

  	* You can map the backend to the name of the load balancer and then get logs for that load balancer.
 Need to explain how to do the mapping.

  * Try in incognito mode; you should be redirected to a Google login; then requests aren't even making it to the backend.